Q: What does SGA actually do? Isn’t it like high school where the members are just sort-of “figureheads”?

 - The Senate appoints its members to serve on the Marshall University Faculty Senate committees.
 Through these committees, student members have a voice (and a vote) to influence policy on Marshall’s campus.

-- The Student Body President is required to serve on many committees which make decisions crucial to students like the Strategic Enrollment Planning Committee, which develops programs to engage and retain our top-notch student body, and also the President’s Advisory Council on Student Activity Fees, which makes recommendations to the Office of the President as to where over $1,000,000 in student fees should be allocated!
+- The Student Body President is required to serve on many committees which make decisions crucial to students like the Strategic Enrollment Planning Committee, which develops programs to engage and retain our top-notch student body.

-- The Student Body President also serves on the Marshall University Alumni Association Board of Directors, acting as the voice for current students, (close) future and recent alumni, providing input as to how to get our generation involved with giving back.
+- The Student Body President also serves on the Marshall University Alumni Association Board of Directors, acting as the voice for current students, (future and recent alumni, providing input as to how to get our generation involved with giving back.

 - The Student Body President also is the only student representative on the Marshall University Board of Governors, which is the superior governance body of Marshall University.
 All major decisions made by Marshall University must be approved by the Board of Governors.

-- Finally, the Student Body President and Vice President frequently meet with President Jerome Gilbert and his staff to discuss matters that relate to the student’s perspective on campus.
+- Finally, the Student Body President and Vice President frequently meet with President Brad D. Smith and his staff to discuss matters that relate to the student’s perspective on campus.
 This communication fosters a better relationship between the Student Body President and the University President, which in turn improves your student life experience.

 Q: Who is eligible to get involved with SGA?
 Do you have to be asked to join?